 Oddly enough, I read my 2009’s 50,000 words and I was quite shook up with it.
 It made sense and I may have wasted 5 years, but I’ll put that down to procrastination.

-This novel, the 2014 model, I am going to finish, and when I finish it, I am going to publish it – so there.
+I am going to finish this novel, and when I finish it, I am going to publish it – so there.
 This does not necessarily make me an author, not in my book anyway.

 I know 3 authors.
 One of them actually has a book published, and I would classify him as an author.
 The other two friends have self published their books, and to me they are writers, plain and simple.
 There is a vast difference between an author and a self-publisher; the main difference is that the author does not have his basement or loft filled with unsold books.